hazardsoft/nodejs2023Q2-service/README.md

 **Please refer to [Development Mode](./README.md#development-mode) for more details**

 Tests can be run either on host or in a container:
-1. to run tests on host run command `npm test` in a terminal (as usual);
+1. to run tests on host run command `npm run test:auth` in a terminal (as usual);
 2. to run tests in the container :
    1. open `Terminal` tab of REST API container;
-   2. run `npm test` command in the container's terminal (refer to the image below).
+   2. run `npm run test:auth` command in the container's terminal (refer to the image below).
     ![Image displaying running tests in REST API container in development mode](images/tests-dev-mode.png)